eunomia-bpf/bpf-developer-tutorial/src/44-scx-simple/README_en.md

-# eBPF Tutorial by Example: Introduction to the BPF Scheduler
+# eBPF Tutorial: Introduction to the BPF Scheduler

 Welcome to our deep dive into the world of eBPF with a focus on the BPF scheduler!
 If you're looking to extend your eBPF knowledge beyond the basics, you're in the right place.
-In this tutorial, we'll explore the **scx_simple scheduler**, a minimal example of the sched_ext scheduler class introduced in Linux kernel version 6.12.
+In this tutorial, we'll explore the **scx_simple scheduler**, a minimal example of the sched_ext scheduler class introduced in Linux kernel version `6.12`.
 We'll walk you through its architecture, how it leverages BPF programs to define scheduling behavior, and guide you through compiling and running the example.
 By the end, you'll have a solid understanding of how to create and manage advanced scheduling policies using eBPF.

 ## Understanding the Extensible BPF Scheduler